chatziko/audioengine-a5-controller/README.md

 The speaker's current state is stored in the `power_cur, mute_cur, volume_cur` global variables, which should always match the speaker's real state.
-In case these variables become out of sync with the speaker for any reason, the `sync_speaker_state` is executed on every boot to restore the synchronization.
+In case these variables become out of sync with the speaker for any reason, the `sync_speaker_state` script is executed on every boot to restore the synchronization.
-This is achieved by forcing the volume to 0 (by sending lots of "Volume Down"), and then increasing it again to the desired value.
+This is achieved by forcing the volume to 0 (by sending lots of "Volume Down" commands), and then increasing it again to the desired value.